Schedulr-App/Schedulr/README.md

 ## About

-Schedulr is a web-based application that allows temporary staffing companies to post available shifts and track how many workers are currently scheduled for the shift.
-Schedulr gives admin the ability to fill all necesarry details about a shift such as the start/end times, description, uniform, etc. Schedulr's goal is to provide admins with an easier scheduling and tracking process.
-Schedulr utilizes Google API's to display shift locations.
+Schedulr is a web-based application that allows temporary staffing companies to post available shifts and track metrics accross shifts, clients, and their workforce.
+My goal is to provide staffing agencies with an easier scheduling and tracking process with metric tracking to empower agencies to better understand their market health.

-Next steps will be working on a worker portal and viewing/claiming shifts on their own.
+## Most Recent Developments
+ - Reporting Suite
+ - Metric Visualization Tools
+ - Enhanced Logic and QOL Improvements
+ - Improved Staff Management on Orders

 ## Future Development Goals